sagemathinc/cowasm/packages/dash/README.md

 - vforkexec from a webworker, with stdio working properly
   - this is tricky because it needs to be proxied and just using child\_process doesn't work, since it's not directly using stdio.
 - vforkexec in browser with 1 or 2 trivial non\-wasm in js commands
+  - then with actual ls running via wasm!
 - make vforkexec inherit environment properly
 - exec with pipes that do capture output in server
 - exec with pipes in browser